Posted in Fillers

 How many vials are required?

-2 vials per treatment are required for the Liquid Facelift.
+2 vials per treatment are required for the Collagen Stimulating Facelift.
 1 vial would only be enough to address 1 or 2 areas of concern, depending on the individual anatomy.
 It is recommended to treat the whole face because, as the treatment kicks in, the skin in that area improves.
 If only certain areas are injected, the difference in skin quality may be more noticeable.

 The general rule of thumb is, whatever decade the person is in, that is how many vials will be required.
 So, for someone in their 50s 5 vials in total may be required over a period of 3-4 months.
 For a younger patient, only 2 vials may be required – it just depends on how much volume loss there is and what areas require building up.
 If a patient with no cheekbones wants the razor-sharp supermodel cheekbone, then more vials will obviously be required.

-Benefits of this treatment over other fillers
+Benefits of this treatment over gel-based fillers

 - Lasts longer.
 Up to 3 years